All Hallows Day – November 1st

 I started on Halloween because Samhain (pronounced Sow-in) was the beginning of the year for the Celtic world.
 It may mean Summer’s End.
 In Wales, it is Calan Gaeaf (first day of winter) and Kala Goafiv (beginning of November in Brittany).

-For the Romans, it is the day that Adonis is injured hunting a wild boar, against his lover, Venus’s advice, he descends to the underworld.
-Nature withers and dies until he comes back.
+For the Romans, today is the day that Adonis is injured hunting a wild boar.
+Against his lover’s (Venus) advice, he descends to the underworld.
+Nature withers and dies until he returns from the underworld.
 His blood stains a flower and was transformed into the Crimson Anemone.
 There is a similar story in Babylon of Ishtar and Tammuz.

 By Alexander Marshall, crimson and other anemones